 As I lay sprawled across my bed listening to the sounds of the night, I realized that I have never spent much time discussing the Thanksgiving holiday with my boys.
 You know the story of English Pilgrims and friendly Indians sitting down to share a meal to give thanks.
 Of course they know the story

 “I have seen something else under the sun: The race is not to the swift or the battle to the strong, nor does food come to the wise, or wealth to the brilliant, or favor to the learned; but time and chance happen to them all.” – Ec.
-9:11 Last fall, my seven year old
+9:11 Last fall, my seven-year-old came home

 We are way past back to school posts as most of us are gearing up for the holidays.
 Can you believe 2014 is almost over?
 I can because the boys have misplaced most of their lunch storage containers.
 For some strange reason it starts disappearing this time of the year.
 Last year, I posted about